rostyslavkorzhov/rostyslav/documentation/architecture-analysis.md

 ## Conclusion

-**Yes, you should refactor** before adding the new integrations.
-The current architecture will become unmaintainable with Stripe, Supabase, and Auth added directly to routes.
+**Architecture refactoring is largely complete.** The application now follows a scalable, maintainable structure with:

+- ✅ Service layer with dependency injection
+- ✅ Client abstractions for external APIs (URLBox, Supabase)
+- ✅ Centralized configuration and error handling
+- ✅ Input validation with Zod schemas
+- ✅ Type-safe database queries
+- ✅ Authentication service

+**Remaining work:**
+- Stripe payment integration (Phase 5)
+- Auth middleware and route protection (Phase 4 completion)
+- Optional GitHub/Vercel integrations

-The recommended architecture follows industry best practices for Next.js applications and will scale well as your application grows.
+The current architecture follows industry best practices for Next.js applications and is well-positioned to scale as new features are added.
+The foundation is solid for implementing payments and enhanced authentication.

-**Estimated Refactoring Time:** 2-4 days for a complete refactor, or 1-2 weeks if done incrementally alongside new features.